 Anxiety is a normal emotion that everyone experiences from time to time.
 However, when anxiety becomes excessive or chronic, it can interfere with a person’s daily life and become a mental health disorder.
 What is Anxiety Disorder?
-Are a group of mental health conditions characterized by excessive and persistent feelings of anxiety and fear?
+Is a group of mental health conditions characterized by excessive and persistent feelings of anxiety and fear?
 In this article, we will explore what anxiety disorders are, their causes, symptoms, and treatments.

 What is an Anxiety Disorder?

 Anxiety disorders are a group of mental health conditions characterized by excessive and persistent feelings of anxiety and fear.
 They are the most common mental health disorders in the United States, affecting over 40 million adults.
 Anxiety disorders can interfere with a person’s daily life, causing significant distress and impairment.
+If you are totally facing an anxiety disorder then you definitely need mental health provider.
+For that, you have to visit the mentioned link.

 Types of Anxiety Disorders